vsoch/microfish/README.md

 [author collaborations](https://goo.gl/WE4nMT)

+**under development!**
+This project has only been worked on for an afternoon!
+Currently, the only view is to search and view the mean similarity score for a single author across all methods.
+More advanced visualizations, views for methods, and graphs will be coming soon.

 ### Large File Storage
 **Important** This repo uses Github Large File Storage (lfs) for some of the data!
 You may need to [install and configure](https://git-lfs.github.com/) for the clone to work properly.